 How to Apply

 - Discuss the scholarship program and available program options with the Project GO coordinator.

-- Visit the Study Abroad Programs Office and talk to the study abroad adviser about the program dates and the courses you will attend for your study abroad program.
+- Visit the Education Abroad Programs Office and talk to an education abroad adviser about the program dates and the courses you will attend for your study abroad program.

 - Ask your ROTC Commander for a letter of recommendation (link sent from online application).

-- Ask your critical language instructor about a letter of recommendation (link sent from online application).
+- Ask your critical language instructor for a letter of recommendation (link sent from online application).

 - Write required essays (upload to online application).

 - Log on to the application website at: https://www.rotcprojectgo.org/apply-now